locka99/cpp-to-rust-book/features_of_rust/structs.md

 Unlike C++, all access to the struct has to be qualified.
 In C++ you don't publishing_interval: Double, lifetime_count: UInt32, max_keep_alive_count: UInt32, max_notifications_per_publish: UInt32, priority: Bytehave to say `this->foo()` to call foo() from another member of the class.
 Rust requires code to say unambiguously `self.foo()`.

-## Static methods
+## Static functions

-Static methods are merely functions in the `impl` block that do not have `&self` as their first parameter, e.g.
+Static functions are merely functions in the `impl` block that do not have `&self` or `&mut self` as their first parameter, e.g.

 ```rust
 impl Circle {